tankefugl/NS/README.md

 Since servers are really rare at this point in time here is a tutorial how to set up an [Natural Selection] server with [hlds].

 1. Follow these steps: https://developer.valvesoftware.com/wiki/SteamCMD
-2. Copy the [Natural Selection] directory to steamcmd/servers/
+2. Copy the `ns` directory into the `hlds` directory after installing HLDS from steamcmd
 3. Run the game :
 ```sh
 ./hlds_run -game ns -autoupdate +map ns_eclipse + sv_secure 1 + port 27015 + ip 127.0.0.1 +hostname "Natural Selection" +maxplayers 32